abdelrhmanshata/react-portfolio/README.md

-# react-portfolio

-# [AbdElrhman Mohamed Shata] - Portfolio
+# AbdElrhman Mohamed Shata - Portfolio

 Welcome to my portfolio!
-This repository showcases my work as a Full-Stack Developer, highlighting my skills, projects, and experience.
+I am a versatile software developer passionate about building reliable and easy-to-use solutions.
+This repository highlights my skills, projects, and experience in both front-end and back-end development.

 ## Table of Contents
 - [About Me](#about-me)